shubhamDev73/survival-of-the-fattest/README.md

-Quick project made as a test befor Ludum Dare
+Quick project made as a test before Ludum Dare